-(J) Every document filed by any party subsequent to the initial document filed in a case shall be served upon the attorneys or other representatives of record for all other parties and upon all parties who have appeared for themselves, and shall be accompanied by a certificate of service certifying that the document was served in accordance with these rules, stating the date and method of service, and listing the name and address of each person served.
+(H) Every document filed by any party subsequent to the initial document filed in a case shall be served upon the attorneys or other representatives of record for all other parties and upon all parties who have appeared for themselves, and shall be accompanied by a certificate of service certifying that the document was served in accordance with these rules, stating the date and method of service, and listing the name and address of each person served.
 Service within this subsection of the rule shall be made upon a representative or a party by delivering a copy in person or by mailing a copy to the last known address of the individual.

-Rule 13.
-Hearing Schedules
+Rule 13 District Environmental Commissions: Hearing Schedules

 (A) Scheduling.
-Hearings on applications and appeals to the board shall be scheduled and held in accordance with the statutory requirements set forth in 10 V.S.A.
-Section 6085, except that an applicant may, with the approval of the board or district commission, waive those requirements.
-Hearings may be continued until all testimony and evidence relating to the criteria set forth in the Act have been presented and all parties have had adequate opportunity in the judgment of the board or district commission to be heard.
-If additional hearings are required, their scheduling is within the discretion of the district commission or board.
+Hearings on applications shall be scheduled and held in accordance with the statutory requirements set forth in 10 V.S.A.
+Section 6085, except that an applicant may, with the approval of the district commission, waive those requirements.
+Hearings may be continued until all testimony and evidence relating to the criteria set forth in the Act have been presented and all parties have had adequate opportunity in the judgment of the district commission to be heard.
+If additional hearings are required, their scheduling is within the discretion of the district commission.

 (B) Recesses.
-Any time prior to adjournment of a hearing by the board or a district commission, a party may petition that the matter be recessed for a reasonable period of time.
-The board or district commission may, on petition or on its own motion, recess a hearing pending the convening of further hearings, receipt of submissions from parties, conduct of investigations, review of evidence in the record, deliberation or other similar reason.
+Any time prior to adjournment of a hearing by the district commission, the district commission may, on petition of a party or on its own motion, recess a hearing pending the convening of further hearings, receipt of submissions from parties, conduct of investigations, review of evidence in the record, completion of final zoning or subdivision review, deliberation or other similar reason.
 During such period, the applicant may, with due notice to all parties to the application, move to reopen the hearing on any of the criteria specified in 10 V.S.A.
 Section 6086(a)(1) through (a)(10) for the purpose of offering further relevant evidence or testimony.